reaganmcf/discord-stock-bot/README.md

 # Discord Stock Bot
 I made this for a private stock trading discord group I run.
 This was initially just thrown together and I have plenty of enhancements and features planned.

+## Setup

+1. Clone the repository to whichever hosting service you prefer
+2. Rename `example-config.js` to `config.js`, and replace the fields with your information
+3. Run `npm install`
+3. Run `node index.js`

 ## Help

 ### Indicators